Curriculum and majors

 - Emotional maturity

-To-Do List for First-Year Students Interested in Law School
+To-Do List for Transfer Students Interested in Law School

 - Explore and take courses that are genuinely interesting regardless of whether or not they fall into fields associated with the legal profession.
 Consider trying courses that you know nothing about!

-- Send an email to Pre-Law Advisor, Professor Terri Mester at firstname.lastname@example.org, and request to be included on Blackboard and the pre-law database.
+- Send an email to Pre-Law Advisor, Professor Terri Mester at email@example.com, and request to be included on Canvas and the pre-law database.

 - Attend presentations given by admission directors, law professors, judges and prominent local attorneys on topics of interest to anyone considering a career in law.
-These talks are sponsored by Undergraduate Studies and will most likely be held on Fridays during the Community Hour (12:45 – 2 p.m.).
-Be sure to check your email and contact Terri Mester for more details at the beginning of the fall semester.
+These talks are sponsored by The Office of Post-Graduate Planning and Experiential Learning and will most likely be held on Fridays during the Community Hour (12:45 – 2 p.m.).

 - Attend presentations, lectures, mock trials, and moot court sessions at the Case Western Reserve University School of Law.

-- Review the pre-law page to learn more about trends in law school acceptance rates, the current legal market, pre-law resources in print and on the web, and strategies to meet your educational and professional goals.
+- Learn more about trends in law school acceptance rates, the current legal market, pre-law resources in print and on the web, and strategies to meet your educational and professional goals with these resources.

 - Consider joining student organizations with a variety of focuses (not only legally focused) to explore academic interests, develop leadership skills, and to HAVE FUN!
 Also, consider joining Phi Alpha Delta, the undergraduate chapter of the international legal fraternity, and/or CWRU’s mock trial team.